helmedeiros/blog/content/en/posts/2010-03-26-agile-mindset.md

   - FDD
   - UnP
   - Teaching
+  - software-engineering-series
 ---

+> **Series: Software Engineering Fundamentals** | **Part 5 of 10** > _Delivered at Universidade Potiguar (UnP) in 2010_

-In the fifth Software Engineering lecture at Universidade Potiguar (UnP), we explored one of the most transformative topics in modern development: agile approaches.
+**In the fifth Software Engineering lecture** at Universidade Potiguar (UnP), we explored one of the most transformative topics in modern development: agile approaches.
 Grounded in the Agile Manifesto, we focused not just on practices, but on mindsets that change how teams think, organize, and deliver value.

 ## Agility is a mindset, not a method